gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 From the terminal window, run the following commands to create the Azure Patient Registration Services.

 1. Authenticate to Azure.

     You'll be asked for the Azure **Username** and **Password**.
 Switch to the **Resources** tab in the lab environment to get the credentials.
 After you've authenticated, switch back to the Instructions tab.

     ![](./img/lab-resources-tab.png)

-    Run the following command to authenticate to Azure.
+1. Run the following command to authenticate to Azure.

     ```
     azd auth login
     ```

+1. Select the **Email, phone, or Skype** option in the Sign in dialog.
-    Enter the username and password you used to log in to the Azure portal.
+1. Enter the username and password you used to log in to the Azure portal.

 1. Initialize your Azure environment.

     You'll be asked to create an environment name.
 For this workshop, the environment name must be globally unique.
 Create a unique environment name by appending a random six digital number after **contoso-health-app-NNNNNN**, for example, contoso-health-app-318721.
 But don't use the example name, use your own.